isaac-for-healthcare/i4h-docs/README.md

 The documentation is automatically built and deployed through GitHub Actions:

+1. **Automated triggers**:
-1. **On every push to main**, the workflow:
+   - On every push to main
+   - Weekly on Mondays at 00:00 UTC
+   - Manual workflow dispatch

+2. **The workflow**:
    - Clones the three source repositories (i4h-asset-catalog, i4h-sensor-simulation, i4h-workflows)
-   - Runs the sync script to pull README content into the docs structure
+   - Runs the sync script to pull latest README content
+   - Validates all Python/shell files have proper license headers
    - Builds the MkDocs site
    - Deploys to GitHub Pages at https://isaac-for-healthcare.github.io/i4h/

-2. **Content synchronization** is configured in `scripts/readme-sync-config.yml`, which maps:
+3. **Content synchronization** is configured in `scripts/readme-sync-config.yml`, which maps:
    - Source README files from the three repositories
    - Target locations in the documentation structure

-3. **To update documentation**:
+4. **To update documentation**:
    - Direct edits: Modify files in `docs/` directory
    - Synced content: Update README files in the source repositories
    - Navigation: Edit the `nav` section in `mkdocs.yml`